medic/cht-docs/content/en/core/overview/data-flows-for-analytics/cht-sync.md

 #### Superset

-[Apache Superset](https://superset.apache.org/) is a free an open source platform for creating data dashboards.
+We recommend [Apache Superset](https://superset.apache.org/) as the Data Visualization Tool, it is a free an open source platform for creating data dashboards.

 ### CHT Core Framework & CouchDB